U.S. billionaire Ross Perot, who shook up 1990s presidential politics, dead at 89

 They were then sneaked out of the country, along with other EDS employees.

-Perot’s survivors include his wife, Margot, who he married in 1956.
-They had five children.

-Writing and reporting by Bill Trott; Editing by Howard Goller and Jonathan Oatis
+Writing and reporting by Bill Trott; Editing by Howard Goller